rmcqueen/remote-arduino-querying/README.md

  - Upon connection, the clients will publish the message `online` to the topic `status/Arduino1` by default.
 The status topic is listened to by the web portal which adds new checkboxes in the list of targetable arduinos upon receiving.
  - When an Arduino goes offline, a last-will-and-testemant message `offline` is published to `status/Arduino` by default, trigger the removal of the associated checkbox from the webportal.

+### Tests
+- All of the tests are located in the folder respective to the components being tested.
+For example, if you wish to view tests for the Arduino code, you can find it located in `src/arduino_client/test/`.
+This project is heavily tested, however, it still lacks in the area of regression, and some integration testing.
+Please refer to the Contributing section if you wish to provide additional tests, or have feedback on the current tests.

 ### Known Gotchas
  - Web portal failing to connect?
 Make sure the relevant ports (:1883 and :8080) are all free and clean
  - Arduino failing to connect?
 Make sure your the hostname variable used is your IPv4 address